paytmmoney/pyPMClient/README.md

-# eq-openapi-sdk

-eq-openapi-sdk in python
+# PMClient SDK in python

 #Description
 PMClient is a bunch of REST-APIs that can be used to build a fully functional investment and trading platform.